django-helpdesk/django-helpdesk/docs/settings.rst

   attachments which are then attached to the ticket.
 Also enables the ``HELPDESK_ALWAYS_SAVE_INCOMING_EMAIL_MESSAGE`` setting.

-  **Caution**: Until version 1.2.0 attachments were enabled by default.
-Since uploaded files by default are published without access control this can lead to unintended exposure of sensitive data.
-The default is now to disable attachments by default.
-Only enable attachments if you have secured access to them.
+  **Caution**: Set this to False, unless you have secured access to the uploaded files.
+Otherwise anyone on the Internet will be able to download your ticket attachments.

+   Attachments are enabled by default for backwards compatibility.

 - **HELPDESK_VALID_EXTENSIONS** Valid extensions for file types that can be attached to tickets.
 Note: This used to be called **VALID_EXTENSIONS** which is now deprecated.